annakins/Skyrim/README.md

 # Skyrim Modding
 This guide is for those that want a clean modding and scripting environment.
-NEEDS TO BE UPDATED!
+Please read [THIS](https://github.com/chri3i/Stock-Game-for-mod-making/blob/main/README.md) if you want a stock game setup (a guide by the wonderful Styyx).

 ### Install Skyrim
 - Install Skyrim (NOT in Program Files, ex: D: Games) and set it so it only updates when you launch it.